izzarkan/izzarkan.github.io/README.md

 ## Log 3 - 21 December 2025

-Thied commit, added more project links and fixed about me.
+Third commit, added more project links and fixed about me.

 ### Changes:

 - Updated about me
 - Added more project links
 - Slightly fixed the CSS

+## Log 4 - 09 February 2026

+Fourth commit and push to GitHub, added a Gallery functionality with Unsplash API

+A way for me to actually learn how to use APIs.

+### Changes:

+- Updated index.html
+- Added Gallery
+- Integrated Unsplash API With Gallery
+- Added "Contact Me" on navbar
+- Added fullscreen mode on Gallery

 ## CREDITS